(Last Updated on October 8, 2022)

 - Find insider information from books, blogs, or podcasts that describe “a day in the life” of homeschoolers.
 Ask homeschoolers you know for the inside scoop.

 - Take notes on ideas you think might help you later.
 Don’t get distracted with too much detail at this point, but start to get a feel for teaching styles and methods that resonate with you.
 It will help you narrow down your choices later when it IS time for more detailed planning.

 - Find a local homeschooling group (co-op, support group, club, etc) and join it.
 Even if you don’t click with them, they should be able to point you in the direction of a better fit.
 (Note to my Chicagoland readers: Check out this list of homeschooling groups, field trips, and other resources that are in your local area!)

 - Join online homeschooling communities to get yourself in the loop.
 Again, even if it’s not a group you end up staying in, you can network and ask around until you find your niche.

 - Keep an eye out for homeschoolers during school days at parks and libraries.
 I don’t mean stalk them or anything weird.
 Just don’t be afraid to initiate a conversation.
 If they have school-aged kids with them on a school day, chances are they homeschool.
 Every homeschooler I’ve EVER MET has been more than happy to answer questions or share advice and information.

 - Determine who’s with you and who’s not.
 Of course that doesn’t mean you have to ditch all your non-homeschooling friends and find new ones.
 Just keep in mind homeschooling is not the cultural norm so you can expect pushback from some people.
 Try and gauge if someone is open to the idea before sharing your deepest homeschool hopes and fears with them.
 You will need some like-minded supporters as you move forward on this journey.

 These steps aren’t a once-and-done checklist.
-You’ll need to intentionally and continually build community, stay informed, reflect on goals, and most definitely pray throughout your entire homeschooling journey.
+You’ll want to intentionally and continually build community, stay informed, reflect on goals, and most definitely pray throughout your entire homeschooling journey.